stillagorilla/heypage/docs/PROJECT_LEDGER.md

 - [2026-01-31] Start-over confirmed; prior chats used only for requirements capture, not as authoritative implementation history.
 - Friends tab is accepted-only.
 Any "Add to Friends" rows shown inside Friends lists are treated as mock artifacts and will not be implemented.
 - Decision: Reviews reuse post card pattern with review-specific inserts (stars + business preview).
+- Email mock duplicate line ("You have new friend requests.") is a mock artifact.
+Implement deduped/grouped notification lines in production emails.
+- Email logo asset `mockups-original/emails/images/image-1.png` should be served via absolute URL or embedded via CID for email client compatibility.

 ## Milestones
 ### M0 — Mockup ingestion complete